fusioncharts/dev_centre_docs/getting-started/angular/angularjs/special-events-using-angularjs.md

 6. `dataPlotDragstart` and `dragPlotDragEnd` event is called to show a message with the dataset's initial value and final value of the dragged column.

 7. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
 In the `div`:
     * Set the chart type as `column2d`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
-    * Embed the json data as the value of `dataSource`.
+    * Embed the JSON data as the value of `dataSource`.

 8. Create a `<p>` to display the list of events.